w-bonelli/SMART/README.md

 #### Marker template

-You must provide a marker template image to use `spg-topdown-traits`.
+You must provide a marker template image to use `smart`.
 By default, an image named `marker_template.png` is expected in the working directory.
 You can also provide a different image path with the `-t (--template)` argument.
-A template is provided in the Docker image at `/opt/spg-topdown-traits/marker_template.png`.
+A template is provided in the Docker image at `/opt/smart/marker_template.png`.

 #### Multiprocessing